burnoutband/kubernetes-training/modules/containers.md

 ### Exercise 4 (Optional): Docker netwroking.

-1. Adopt previous example to use [host network](https://docs.docker.com/network/network-tutorial-host/).
-1. Make sure you understand the difference between `host` and default `bridge` network.
 1. List all network interfaces while nginx container is running in `bridge` mode (use `ifconfig` or `ip addr show`).
-Find `docker0` network and check it CIDR range.
+Find `docker0` network and check its CIDR range.
 Go inside running container (`docker exec -it <container-id> bash`) and find its IP.
 Try to access port 80  in the container from host machine by using container internal IP address.
+1. Adopt previous example to use [host network](https://docs.docker.com/network/network-tutorial-host/).
+1. Make sure you understand the difference between [host](https://docs.docker.com/network/host/) and default [bridge](https://docs.docker.com/network/bridge/) network.
+1. Once running in network mode access the site via port 80 from host.
+What ip does the container have?